HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Method

 Given a shape test set $S$, where each shape is pre-segmented into parts, our methods assigns a label $l \in L$ to each part of each shape.
 The set of labels, $L$, is predefined and organized in a tree structure such that coarse labels are at the top, and fine-grained labels at the bottom.
 The labeling progresses hierarchically top-to-bottom, assigning first coarse labels and refining them at each step, achieving high-accuracy fine-grained labeling results.

 At each node, we use an active learning based tool to iteratively engage human interactions into the part labeling process.
-With this tool, we obtain a labeling accuracy close to 100\%, minus human errors, on each node.
+With this tool, we obtain a \rzz{close to error-free part labeling} on each node on any test set.